I've picked more blackberries this year than ever before.

 9. Sing loudly.
 It scares off the wildlife.

-10. Life has both thorns and sour berries, just like a blackberry thicket.
-But in the end it's worth it.
+10. Life has sweet berries, sour berries and thorns, just like a blackberry thicket.
+But in the end the day is worth it.

 ~~~~~